Modeling the Spectral Energy Distribution of Active Galactic Nuclei: Implications for Cosmological Simulations of Galaxy Formation: Introduction

 The paper is organized as follows.
-In Section.\,\ref{sec:simulation}, we provide a brief description of the cosmological simulation and semi-analytical galaxy formation models used in our study, as well as the modifications; in Section.\,\ref{sec:model}, we introduce SMBH SEDs models as a function of SMBH mass and accretion rate and discuss the radiative efficiencies; in Section.\,\ref{sec:lum}, we present our main results including new scaling relations between AGN bolometric luminosity and their luminosity in hard X-ray, soft X-ray, and optical bands, AGN fraction as a function of redshift, and AGN luminosity functions.
-Section.\,\ref{sec:conclusion} summarizes our result. { In Appendices, we illustrate the intrinsic variation of AGN SEDs, discuss model parameter influences, detail modifications to the slim disk component, and present comparisons between model predictions with observational data for individual sources. }
+In Section.\,\ref{sec:simulation}, we provide a brief description of the cosmological simulation and semi-analytical galaxy formation models used in our study, as well as the modifications; in Section.\,\ref{sec:model}, we introduce SMBH SED models as a function of SMBH mass and accretion rate and discuss the radiative efficiencies; We employ the AGN SED model in post-processing, leveraging black hole masses and accretion rates predicted by the semi-analytic galaxy models to examine AGN observable properties in Section.\,\ref{sec:lum}.
+We present our main results, including the predicted optical-X-ray spectra index, new bolometric corrections between AGN bolometric luminosity and luminosities in hard X-ray, soft X-ray, and optical bands, AGN fraction as a function of redshift, and AGN luminosity functions.
+Section.\,\ref{sec:conclusion} summarizes our result.
+In Appendices, we illustrate the intrinsic variation of AGN SEDs, discuss model parameter influences, detail modifications to the slim disk component, and present comparisons between model predictions with observational data for individual sources.